Makoch1/carps.web.app/README.md

 To run locally:
 1. Clone the repository
-2. Download dependencies using "npm i" or "npm install"
-3. For the backend: Go to ./backend and run "npm run dev"
+3. For the backend: Go to ./backend and download dependencies using "npm i" or "npm install" then run "npm run dev"
-4. For the frontend: Go to ./frontend and run "npm run dev"
+4. For the frontend: Go to ./frontend and download dependencies using "npm i" or "npm install" then run "npm run dev"

 NOTE: certain features may not work at all due to the lack of .env file